-Western North Carolina's conditions have been heartbreaking to hear, and our hearts go out to the people and familiar places that have experienced devastation.
+Western North Carolina’s conditions have been heartbreaking to hear, and our hearts go out to the people and familiar places that have experienced devastation.
 How can StoneBridge respond?
-We are working with Asheville Buncombe Community Christian Ministry (ABCCM).
+We are working with various organizations to help some of the most vulnerable among us.
 Our leadership team has developed a three-fold approach for the coming months.

 1-PRAY

 This is our first and foremost task.
 We serve an amazing God who hears his people when they cry out to him.
-Please be in prayer for those who have lost their homes and businesses, for those who are still searching for lost family members and for those experiencing loss of life.
-Pray for the rescue and relief workers, for the doctors and nurses working long hours to help care for those hospitalized, for those in senior centers, and for those who are hurting.
-Pray for the organization of teams to come in and help in this dire time of need.
+Please continue to be in prayer for those who have lost their homes, their businesses, and their loved ones.
+Pray for the relief workers overseeing continued rebuilding efforts, and for those who are hurting.
+Pray for the organization of teams to come in and help in this continued time of need.

 2-RELIEVE

 On-the-ground volunteers are needed.
 The more we learn about the extent of damage and loss of life, the more we realize how critical a coordinated effort will be.
-Our diaconate and RealLife Men’s Ministry are coordinating monthly relief efforts for all—families are welcomed to serve.
+Our diaconate and our Disaster Relief Team are coordinating monthly relief efforts for all—families are welcomed to serve.

 3-REBUILD